conanite/sepa/README.md

 # Sepa

 An implementation of pain.008.001.04 CustomerDirectDebitInitiation.
+WARNING: NO WARRANTY, USE AT YOUR OWN RISK AND PERIL.

 I wanted to make it as easy as possible to define message types and components so this library will be easy to grow to implement the entire standard.